 As a Fat Transfer uses your own body fat as the donor material, the risks are very few.
 The main ones specific to this procedure include:

 The cost will depend on the size and number of areas to be corrected.
-Our Surgeon will give you an itemised quotation at your initial consultation.
+Our Surgeon will give you a quotation at your initial consultation.
 Being a cosmetic procedure, it is not eligible for a Medicare rebate.

-In recent times, Breast Augmentation by Fat Transfer has seen a revival for those women either not wanting implants or being unsuitable for implants.
+In recent times, Breast Augmentation by Fat Transfer has seen a revival for those women either not wishing to have implants or being unsuitable for implants.

-We DO NOT offer this procedure because of the following disadvantages:
+We DO NOT offer this procedure as a primary option because of the following disadvantages: